jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 ![](assets/2022-11-16-12-51-50-image.png)

-According to pic/architecture, we need 4 different ports.
+According to the picture, we need 4 different ports.
 These ports will not be real physical ones, these will be 4 VFS from SRIOV NICs.
-We have already configured this environment and the needed VFs and Networks in a section above.
+We have already configured this environment, and the needed VFs and Networks in a section above.

 Traffic Generator will send packets from VF0 and this will be received by Testpmd VF1.
 Then Testpmd will forward packets to the VF2, and from there, it will reach back to Trex on the VF3.

-We are using an SNO, so everything remains in the same server.

 First of all, lets download the deployments for the TestPMD and the Traffic Generator: